-What about removing groups?
+2. What about removing groups in PowerShell?
 This can also be done through PowerShell using the Remove-LocalGroup command.

 Remove-LocalGroup -Name “GroupName” where GroupName is the name of the group.

-Sometimes we just want to remove a certain user from a group without completely deleting the user.
+3. Sometimes we just want to remove a user from a group in PowerShell without completely deleting the user.
 This is also a task that could be accomplished through PowerShell's cmdlets.
 The most suitable one for it would be Remove-LocalGroupMember.

 The syntax is as follows: